 Metric vs Millimeters

 Because each tire manufacturer uses their molds, and there’s no set industry pattern, the 285/75/16 is usually the accepted metric size for 33s, even though the physical diameter of the tire can vary from manufacturer to manufacturer.

 Two different 285s can actually vary in true diameter.
 Meaning some are smaller than 33″ and some are larger, depending on the brand.
 This means 33-inch tires can be wider by 11 1/2 or 12 1/2 inches in width.

 One way to find out the exact diameter of a tire is by going to the tire manufacturer’s website and checking the manufacturing specs on that specific tire and then comparing “apples with apples”.

-Bigger tires is the single most effective method of gaining improved ground clearance.
+Bigger, taller tires are the single most effective method of gaining improved ground clearance.
 This is especially important for overcoming obstacles in an off-road situation.
 There are however a few limitations, especially when it comes to IFS (Independent Front Suspension) 4WD vehicles.

 Let’s now look at a few factors to consider when fitting 33” tires on your truck.